SeaTrust Institute Internship application period open December 1, 2016

 The Internship Experience - Practical Learning and Real Contribution with Global Implications and Academic Integrity

 What are the topics?
-They range from sea level rise, coastal disaster risk reduction and water scarcity to human health and climate change; green building and community design including living architecture and permaculture; multilateral environmental policy; drought, energy, sustainability planning and processes.
+Yearly organization focus directs the interns' activities.
+General content relates to environmental adaptation plans; sea level rise; coastal disaster risk reduction; water scarcity; invasive species; human health and climate change; green building and community design ; and multilateral environmental policy; SDGs, (I)NDCs, NAPs and Agenda 2030.

 Who are our experts?
 They come from diverse disciplines including public policy and law; cultural anthropology; hydrology; tourism; indigenous cultures; climate science; epidemiology and public health; insurance and finance; migration; social justice; disaster risk reduction; sustainability and other specializations.